countable-web/ops-manual/peopleops/DOING_YOUR_JOB.rst

    business that use Linux.
 We want a bias to moving as much infrastructure in that direction as possible but recognize not everything works there yet (Adobe, I'm looking at you).
--  Any other computer equipment you use for work remotely will be owned by you personally.
+-  Countable will pay 50% up to $1000 total every 2 years for computer equipment you use for work remotely, which is owned by you personally.
-   To be eligible for reimbursement, Windows laptops must have Linux installed you need, Countable will pay 50% up to $1000 total.
 If the expense would bring the total claimed over $1000 in the 2 year period prior to the current date, the claim is not reimbursed.
 -  We studiously avoid Microsoft Windows at Countable.
 It's not as automatable as Linux, and prevents people from learning Unix which